Antoin Sevruguin

-Antoin Sevruguin (آنتوان سورگین; 1851–1933) was an Iranian photographer of Armenian-Georgian descent, in Persia during the reign of the Qajar dynasty (1785–1925).
+Antoin Sevruguin (آنتوان سورگین; 1851–1933), known as Antoin Khan (Persian: آنتوان خان) was an Iranian photographer of Armenian-Georgian descent, in Iran during the reign of the Qajar dynasty.

 Early life

 Born into a Russian family of Armenian-Georgian origin in the Russian embassy of Tehran, Iran: Antoin Sevruguin was one of the many children of Vasily Sevryugin and a Georgian "Ms. Ashin".
 Vasily Sevryugin (or Vassil de Sevruguin) was a Russian diplomat to Tehran.
-Achin had raised her children in Tbilisi, Georgia, because she was denied her husband's pension.
-After Vassil died in a horse riding accident Antoin gave up the art form of painting, and took up photography to support his family.
+Achin had raised her children in Tbilisi, Georgia because she was denied her husband's pension.
+After Vassil died in a horse riding accident Antoin gave up the art form of painting and took up photography to support his family.
 His brothers Kolia and Emanuel helped him set up a studio in Tehran on Ala al-dawla Street (today Ferdowsi St.).

-Celebrity
+Career

+Practice and themes

+Sevruguin often focused on portraying the everyday lives of ordinary people, capturing the rich diversity of Iranian society.
+His work depicted scenes from lively bazaars and tranquil countryside, along with poignant moments of family life.
+In addition, Sevruguin's portfolio frequently featured portraits of royalty, nobility, and cultural figures, highlighting the intricate costumes and detailed architectural elements of the time.
+His ability to seamlessly blend artistic expression with ethnographic documentation rendered his work a valuable historical chronicle and a tribute to the opulent cultural legacy of Iran.

+Royalty, nobility, and cultural figures

 Many of Antoin's photographs were taken from 1870-1930.
-Because Sevruguin spoke Persian as well as other languages, he was capable of communicating to different social strata and tribes from his country Iran.
-His photos of the royal court, harems, and mosques and other religious monuments were compared to the other Western photographers in Persia.
-The reigning Shah, Nasir al-Din Shah (reigned from 1846–1896) took a special interest in photography and many royal buildings and events were portrayed by Sevruguin.
+Because Sevruguin spoke Persian as well as other languages, he was capable of communicating with different social strata and tribes from his country Iran.
+His photos of the royal court, harems, mosques, and other religious monuments were compared to those of other Western photographers in Iran.
+The reigning Shah, Nasir al-Din Shah (reigned from 1846–1896) took a special interest in photography, and many royal buildings and events were portrayed by Sevruguin.

 Landscape photography

-Because Sevruguin travelled Persia and took pictures of the country, his travels record the Iran as it was in his time.
-Sevruguins pictures show Tehran as a small city.
-They show monuments, bridges and landscapes which have changed since then.
+Because Antoin Sevruguin traveled extensively around Qajar Iran, his photographs provide a vital visual record of the country as it existed in his time.
+His journeys allowed him to capture a wide array of images that document the diverse landscapes, architecture, and daily life of pre-modernized Tehran and beyond.
+Sevruguin's photographs offer a glimpse into an era before significant modernization transformed the city and its surroundings.
+His images include detailed depictions of monuments, bridges, and landscapes that have since undergone considerable change.
+Through his lens, we can observe the intricate designs of historic structures, the traditional attire of the people, and the natural beauty of the Iranian countryside, all of which contribute to a deeper understanding of Iran's cultural and historical heritage during the late Qajar era.